stendavidson/Matrix-Maths/README.md

 ### **Planned Versions - Current Version: 1.0**

-- _Version 1.0:_ The matrix class will implement methods that explicitly utilize SIMD commands, utilizing AVX2 and FMA compiler intrinsics.
+- _Version 1.0:_ The matrix class will implement methods that explicitly utilize SIMD commands, utilizing AVX2 and FMA intrinsics.

 - _Version 2.0:_ A new matrix class will implement methods that explicitly utilize SIMD commands in combination with parallelized code.